JO-OLADEJI/alx-low_level_programming/README.md

 ### 0x03: Debugging
 - Test that the function `positive_or_negative()` gives the correct output when given a case of `0`.
 - Comment out the part of the code that is causing the output of the file `1-main.c` to go into an infinite loop.
+- Fix the code in `2-largest_number.c` so that it correctly prints out the largest of three numbers, no matter the case.

 <br />